tparchman/778_unix/text_processing/text_processing_tutorial.md

     $ ps

-If you have mutliple processes running, and want to kill one, use `kill` followed by the process ID, which you can locate with `top` or `ps`
+If you have mutliple processes running, and want to kill one, use `kill` followed by the process ID, which you can locate with `top` or `ps`, e.g.:

-Lets use a simple Unix tool, `jot`
     $ kill 9031

 If you have a job running in the shell that isnt doing what you want, you can easily kill from the terminal with "ctrl c".
 You can also temporarily kill it with "ctrl z", and then restart it in the background with `bg` typed at the prompt with no additional arguments necessary.